edthomas-2002/Comment_Platform/README.md

 pip install djangorestframework
 pip install psycopg2-binary
 pip install django-cors-headers
-https://www.postgresql.org/download/
-set password for “postgres” user to “postgres" — if already different then incomment_platform/settings.py, change the password field of the Database, also change port as needed psql -U postgres
+npm install react-router-dom ? idk if this is in comment_platform OR frontend https://www.postgresql.org/download/ set password for “postgres” user to “postgres" — if already different then incomment_platform/settings.py, change the password field of the Database, also change port as needed psql -U postgres